 Redgate SQL Compare

 A friend of mine told me that some teams still deploy database schema changes manually - script by script in SSMS.
 Yes, it feels powerful.
-You’re the god of the SQL Server.
-But it’s time to stop, the risk is too high.
+You execute a script and immediately see the result.
+For a moment, you feel like the god of SQL Server.

+And honestly, database deployments shouldn’t depend on anyone’s memory in the first place.
 All you need is a source control system, Redgate SQL Compare, CI/CD tool and a little time to automate it.

 You’re using a source control system, right?